murray-hs/Tinder-Auto-Right-Or-Left/README.md

+javascript script
 ##### My javascript level is: Advance Beginner. | Last Updated: 2020-27-10
 - Script is located inside of Chrome Extension Folder.
 - Filename: 2020.js ( works )
  - Chrome Extension: work in progress... ( Extension is not working... correctly )
-# Tinder Auto Right Or Left ( Tinder Sweeper, Tindoer Auto Sweeper.
-Tinder Auto, Tinder Auto Like or not )
+# Tinder Auto Right Or Left ( Tinder Sweeper, Tinder Auto Sweeper.
+Tinder Auto, Tinder Assistant, Tinder Auto Like or not )
 * Tinder Auto Right or Left based on Blacklist or Empty profile information and other customized settings.
 * Seetings are located at the the begging of the script.  ( Tinder web )
 * This code was created for educational and fun purposes.